Sliabh an Iarainn: Tuatha De Dannan

 The Book of Invasions describes the Tuatha Dé Danann, tribe of the goddess Danu arriving in Mesolithic Ireland through the air before landing their floating-ships on the summit of Sliabh an Iarainn, "the mountain of Conmaicne Rein in Connacht".
 The men included Nuada the king, Manannan the powerful, Neit the battle god, and Goibniu the Smith.
 The women included Badb the battle goddess, Eadon the poets nurse, Brigit a goddess, and Dagna the goddess mother.
 Messengers informed Eochaid son of Ere, and king of the Fir Bolg, that a new race of people had settled in Ireland.
 The Firbolgs sent forward their champion Sreng and the Tuatha De Danann getting sight of his approach sent their champion Bres.
 The two champions had a meeting at Magh Rein below Sliabh an Iarainn but no peace was concluded.
 The Tuatha Dé Danann defeated the Firbolg at Battle of Moytura.
 Three centuries later the De Danann retreated to the Celtic Otherworld on being displaced by the Milesians, mythological ancestors of the Irish race.

 Gobán Saor

 Metal workers were held in high esteem, and the Irish Pantheon Gobán Saor is synonymous with the legendary Scandinavian named Vaeland Smith and Goibniu of the Tuatha De Dannan.
 According to oral tradition, Gobán Saor ("Goibhenen"), Tuatha De Danann metalsmith, worked the mines here.

-Ancient aliens
+Ancient astronauts

 Some fringe historians suggest a passage in the Book of Invasions concerning the appearance of the Tuatha Dé Danann in Ireland, records "the arrival of aliens in spacecraft with cloaking devices" at Sliabh an Iarainn.